particle-iot/docs/src/content/reference/product-lifecycle/long-term-support-lts-releases.md

 ## Should I build my application on LTS releases?

-In general, **LTS releases are suitable and recommended for all customer applications** that do not require the latest features from the newest releases on our master branch.
+In general, **LTS releases are suitable and recommended for all customer applications** that do not require the latest features from the newest feature releases.

 Compared to standard Device OS releases, LTS releases are: